WICG/datacue/emsg-processing-model.md

     2. Otherwise, remove the event from the dispatch buffer

 ### Purge

+> TODO: Purging is controlled by the web application, by calling [SourceBuffer.remove(startTime, endTime)](https://www.w3.org/TR/media-source/#dom-sourcebuffer-remove).
+The MSE [Range Removal](https://www.w3.org/TR/media-source/#sourcebuffer-range-removal) algorithm applies.
+Should this algorithm also remove cues that lie in the removed time range?

 In a purge operation, either a range from the start or a range from the end of the media buffer is purged.
 This range is referred to as the "purged-range" in this subclause.